What Do Stink Bugs Smell Like?

 Are There Variations in the Smell Based on Different Species?

 Let’s debunk the myth that all stink bugs smell the same.
 The reality is much more aromatic.
+The table below showcases how specific species of stink bugs differ in the odors they emit, providing a clearer understanding of the diversity within this insect family:

 Do all stink bugs stink?